-One of the limitations of using feature selection algorithm on SVM is to find a proper threshold for a given dataset.
-We found the threshold for Reuters 21578 and WebKB dataset as 0.2 and for 20 Newsgroups and OHSUMED dataset as 0.3.
+One of the limitations of using feature selection algorithm on SVM is that a proper threshold must be found for a given dataset.
+We found the threshold for Reuters 21578 and WebKB dataset to be 0.2 and for 20

+Newsgroups and OHSUMED datasets' threshold was 0.3.
 To further investigate this problem, we experimented on two additional standard datasets from statlog collection (Michie, Spiegelhalter & Taylor, 1994) called DNA dataset (3 categories; 2,000 training documents; 1,186 testing documents) and Vehicle dataset (4 categories; 761 training documents; 85 testing documents).
 Similarly, we found that a threshold between 0.2 to 0.3 yields the best results on all the four datasets we used for our experimentations.